Skip to content

 Key Features

-• Global network of ~4,000 developers vetted through its “AirTalent™” process.
+• Global network of 4,000+ senior-level engineers vetted through “AirTalent” process.

-• Clients receive pre-screened developer candidates often within 24 hours.
+• Clients receive pre-screened developer candidates within 24 hours.

 • Offers a risk-free 14-day onboarding: cancel with no charge if unsatisfied.

-• UpStack’s fee is embedded in that rate.
+• UpStack’s fee is embedded in that rate (no additional platform commissions).

-• 14-day trial is included before any payment is required.
+• 14-day risk-free trial included before any payment is required.

 9. Supersourcing

 Supersourcing provides a highly managed, AI-driven “end-to-end” staffing solution for software engineers.
 The platform handles every step of the process, from sourcing and vetting candidates to managing payroll, compliance, and background checks.
-With productivity guarantees and dedicated account managers, it is built for companies that lack internal recruitment resources and want a single partner to handle everything.
+Trusted by 24 Unicorns, 132 YC-funded companies, and 17 Fortune 500 companies, Supersourcing is built for organizations that lack internal recruitment resources and want a single partner to handle everything with guaranteed results.

 • Turnkey Hiring: Handles every step from recruitment to taxes.